lah993/DQ_national_survey/README.md

 Houston et al. (2020): Heterogeneity in clinical research data quality monitoring: a national survey dataset. https://doi.org/10.5281/zenodo.3728265

 ## Related research articles
-Please cite the related research article as:
+Please cite the related research articles as:
+Houston L, Yu P, Martin A and Probst Y. Heterogeneity in clinical research data quality monitoring: a national survey.
+J Biomed Inform.
+2020:103491.
+DOI: 10.1016/j.jbi.2020.103491

-Houston, L, Yu, P, Martin, A and Probst, Y. Heterogeneity in clinical research data quality monitoring: a national survey.
-Journal of Biomedical Informatics (Revision submitted).
+Houston, L, Yu, P, Martin, A and Probst, Y. Time-consuming and expensive data quality monitoring procedures persist in clinical research: a national survey.
+Journal of Biomedical Informatics (Submitted for review).

 Once the manuscript is accepted for publication, we will update this file accordingly.